Inference in partially identified moment models via regularized optimal transport: Introduction

 \section{Introduction}

 Many quantities of interest in economics are not point-identified under realistic modeling choices.
 Two broad reasons can account for this: incomplete data, where relevant variables are only partially observed, and incomplete models, where economic theory does not pin down a unique data-generating mechanism.
 In such settings, the available data and modeling assumptions generally imply a set of parameter values rather than a unique point.
-The partial identification literature, such as the pioneering work by \citet{manski1990nonparametric}, studies what can be learned about economically relevant parameters when the available information is insufficient for point identification; see also the handbook by \citet{manski2003partial} and the survey by \citet{tamer2010partial}.
+The partial identification literature, beginning with the pioneering work of \citet{manski1990nonparametric}, studies what can be learned about economically relevant parameters when the available information is insufficient for point identification; see also the handbook by \citet{manski2003partial} and the survey by \citet{tamer2010partial}.

-Partial identification also often arises when the joint distribution of the data is unknown, even though the marginal distributions are observed.
-We consider a generalized method of moments (GMM) model where the parameter $\theta_0 \in \Theta \subset \R^k$ satisfies moment conditions
+The focus of this paper is a particularly important case in which parameters are defined by moment restrictions involving a joint distribution, but only the marginal distributions are observed.
+Specifically, we consider a generalized method of moments (GMM) model where the parameter $\theta_0 \in \Theta \subset \R^k$ satisfies moment conditions

 but the joint distribution $\pi_0$ of $(X,Y)$ is only known to lie in the set of couplings $\Pi(\mu,\nu)$ with observable marginals $\mu$ and $\nu$.
 To characterize the sharp identified set, fix a candidate $\theta$ and consider the set